Turok: Dinosaur Hunter: Development

 Turok was the first video game for Nintendo's Nintendo 64 to be developed by a third party.
 Critics found that the controller's analog stick took time to get used to but functioned well.

 Turok originally appeared in comics from Western Publishing and Dell Comics in December 1954.
 Valiant Comics revived the series and published the first issue of their Turok series in 1993.
 Video game publisher Acclaim Entertainment bought Valiant for $65 million in 1994 and acquired developer Iguana Entertainment for $5 million plus stock a year later, part of a strategy to develop games in-house and make money licensing characters in different entertainment media.
 Turok was announced in August 1994 as an exclusive title for Nintendo's planned "Ultra 64" console, eventually called the Nintendo 64.

 Development of Turok commenced in 1996.
 The game was developed by a 15-person team.
 While loosely based on the comic book, Iguana made the game more action-oriented.
 In early discussions about the project the developers decided that the typical side-scrolling game presentation had become tired.
 Iguana considered a third-person perspective similar to Super Mario 64 and Tomb Raider, but decided to make the game a first-person shooter instead.
 According to project manager David Dienstbier, the first-person perspective was a natural way to showcase the 3D power of the Nintendo 64.
+Creative director Nigel Cook explained that "first-person would be ideal to engage the player in the experience of hunting prey or being hunted."
 While the development team benefited from Acclaim's clout as a longtime Nintendo supporter, getting earlier feedback from the publisher and more face-to-face time during production, most of the developers at Iguana were new and inexperienced; Turok was Dienstbier's first title.
 Due to the game's action and violent content, Dienstbier believed they were pushing the limits of what Nintendo would allow on their console, but Nintendo never asked to see or approve anything in the game.